miniBill/witch-awakening/DLCs/Core/Quests.md

 Conflict 1
 Reward 10

 Must have the Aberration perk.
-Far Gods aren't exactly known for their care of this human thing "Consent".
+Far Gods aren't exactly known for their care of this human thing “Consent”.
 One day you suddenly find yourself in front of a yawning chasm with the symbol of the Far God faction you associate with, a tendril of some manner (Chain, tentacle, wires, etc) pulls you through.
 You'll find yourself in a windowless labyrinthine dungeon-laboratory with no apparent authority figures but automatic systems (magic, technological, or in between) and jam packed full of abominations and horrors.
 There are a dozen duplicates of yourself and none of you know who is the original.
 Every day there is a new esoteric task required of you.

 Notes:
 + Tasks range from simple group games, to dangerous trials.